 Kids & Families

-The National World War I Museum and Memorial offers programs and resources for families with children of all ages.
+The National WWI Museum and Memorial offers programs and resources for families with children of all ages.
 These fun and engaging activities are designed to make the lessons of the Great War era meaningful and relevant to all generations.

 Looking for an activity?

 Family Guides are available for free at the Museum Store.
-Families can also download and print the Family Guide here to bring on their visit to the Museum.
+Families can also download and print the Family Guide here to bring on their visit to the Museum and Memorial.
 Special thanks to the Neighborhood Tourist Development Fund for their generous support of this project.

 Acoustiguide Audio Tours

-Here is a sampling of events the Museum hosts each year for kids and families.
-Keep an eye on the Museum Calendar for specific dates and times.
+Here is a sampling of events the Museum and Memorial hosts each year for kids and families.
+Keep an eye on the Museum and Memorial Calendar for specific dates and times.

 Day in the Life